HomeLatest NewsGadgetsApple bid to repeal EU’s Digital Markets Act turned down

 Non-compliance can result in steep penalties.
 In April, Brussels fined Apple €500 million ($590 million) under the DMA, a decision under appeal.
 Separately, the company was hit with a €1.8 billion penalty in March 2024 under different EU competition rules.

 Apple said the DMA disrupts the integrated experience of its devices, citing user complaints and warning that allowing rival app stores exposes consumers to new security risks.
-It also said the regulation forced delays in features for European users, including a live translation function for that was launched in the United States this month.
+It also said the regulation forced delays in features for European users, including a live translation function for that was launched in the this month.

 Advertisement